 - What is the difference between Microsoft Office Visio and Microsoft Visio?

 - Why Microsoft Visio Standard 2013 is there twice?

-This explains why there’s company like Flexera or Provance that help the community to have best results in your Asset Management inventory.
-What are the possible solutions if an enterprise does not want to invest in third party applications?
+This explains why there’s a company like Flexera or Provance that helps the community to have the best results in your Asset Management inventory.
+What are the possible solutions if an enterprise does not want to invest in third-party applications?

-In a next blog post, we will show you how to use those 5 custom labels in SCCM 2012 Asset Intelligence so you can customize your own structure.
+In the next blog post, we will show you how to use those 5 custom labels in SCCM Asset Intelligence so you can customize your own structure.

 Asset Intelligence Blog Series